rodchristiansen/munki-pkg/README.md

 `munkipkg --create Foo`

 ...will create a new package project directory named "Foo" in the current working directory, complete with a starter build-info.plist, empty payload and scripts directories, and a .gitignore file to cause git to ignore the build/ directory that is created when a project is built.
 Once you have a project directory, you simply copy the files you wish to package into the payload directory, and add a preinstall and/or postinstall script to the scripts directory.
-You may also wish to edit the build-info.plist.
+You may also wish to edit the build-info file.

 ### Importing an existing package